EXEMPT: No

 • Ability to hear normal conversations and answer phones

-• Hand, finger and body coordination sufficient to fulfill requirements of the position
+• Hand, finger, and body coordination sufficient to fulfill the requirements of the position

 • Ability to stand or sit for extended periods of time